rodrigobutta/ipresence/README.md

 I've added an alternative MySql source with the same quotes in the quotes.json to show the use of database abstraction and so.
-So if you want to use it, you need to: o 1) Create a blank database. o 2) Config it's credentials in .env file. o 3) Run migrations (wich will create a QUOTES table)
+So if you want to use it, you need to:
+1) Config database credentials in **.env** file.
+2) Run migrations (wich will create a QUOTES table)
 ```
 php database/migrations.php
 ```
-o 4) Run seeds (wich will populate QUOTES table with the same quotes retrieved from the repository quotes.json file)
+3) Run seeds (wich will populate QUOTES table with the same quotes retrieved from the repository quotes.json file)
 ```
 php database/seeds.php
 ```